-Babylon will shortly open its programme for the coming year 2014-15, again with feature film development workshops in London, Vienna and Cannes.
+Babylon is now open for submissions for the coming year 2015, with residential feature film workshops in Vienna (February) and Cannes (May) and follow-up sessions in London (September/October).

 BABYLON offers project-based training for teams of feature film Writers, Directors and Producers, aimed at preparing their projects for the international market.